Asashou/notes/03_collections/03_collections.md

             - `l.sort()`
                 - does `.sort()` work for lists of objects of different types?
             - `l.clear()`
+            - all the above methods operate *in place*, i.e. they modify the list, but don't return anything
         - typical way to build up a list:
         ```python
         l = []